 Re: Gil Kalai • Avi Wigderson : Integrating Computational Modeling, Algorithms, and Complexity into Theories of Nature Marks a New Scientific Revolution!

 Projects giving a central place to computation in scientific inquiry go back to Hobbes and Leibniz, at least, and then came Babbage and Peirce.
-One of the first issues determining their subsequent development is the degree to which one identifies computation and deduction.
-The next question concerns how many types of reasoning one counts as contributing to the logic of empirical science:
+One of the first issues determining their subsequent development is the degree to which they identify computation with deduction.
+The next question concerns how many types of reasoning they count as contributing to the logic of empirical science:

 - Is deduction alone sufficient?